elbinpallimalilibm/rfcs/RFC-0003-arrow-flight-connector.md

     1. Get VectorSchemaRoot from Flight stream
     2. For each column in the result, build a Block from the FieldVector
     3. Return a page with all the constructed Blocks.
+    4. Return new pages until all the Flight streams are read.

 #### Query execution using flight